 For example, if Nielsen TV ratings showed that half of the viewers of a sitcom were men—the advertisements shown during its broadcast would reflect that through balanced ads directed towards both men and women.

-Sports leagues like the NFL, NHL, MLB, NBA–along with the television networks that broadcast their games could make this approach even easier by having shows featuring all female hosts and commentators the same way that they currently do with men.
-This would open the doors for brands that provide products and services primarily for women to become sponsors of sports programming specifically catered towards females.
+Sports leagues like the NFL, NHL, MLB, NBA—along with the television networks that broadcast their games could make this approach even easier by having shows featuring all female hosts and commentators the same way that they currently do with men.
+This would open the doors for brands that provide products and services primarily for women to become sponsors of sports programming that's specifically catered towards female sports fans.

 Brands targeting females could also simply purchase ad spots during sporting events at a higher rate.
-As well as create more products specifically for female sports fans.
+As well as create more products specifically for the female sports fan.

-The first brands that take this approach to catering towards the female sports fan–will certainly reap the rewards of striking gold in a currently uncharted territory.
+The first brands to take this approach towards catering to the female sports fan will certainly reap the rewards of striking gold in a currently uncharted territory.